Jane Lynch Bio

 Early Life and Background

-Jane Marie Lynch was born in Evergreen Park, Illinois, and raised in Dolton, Illinois, the daughter of Frank Joseph Lynch and Eileen Lynch.
-Her father worked in banking and traced his family to County Mayo in Ireland, while her mother had Irish and Swedish ancestry.
-Lynch was raised in a Catholic household and attended Thornridge High School before pursuing higher education in theater.
+Jane Marie Lynch was born on July 14, 1960, in Evergreen Park, Illinois, and raised in nearby Dolton, Illinois.
+Her father, Frank Joseph Lynch, worked as a banker, and her mother, Eileen Lynch (née Carney), worked as a homemaker and secretary.
+Her father was of Irish descent, with roots in County Mayo, and her mother carried Irish and Swedish ancestry.
+Lynch grew up in a Catholic household and attended Thornridge High School in Dolton.

-After completing graduate study, Lynch spent roughly fifteen years working in the Chicago theater scene.
-She appeared with the Steppenwolf Theatre Company and was one of two women chosen to join The Second City comedy troupe at the time of her audition.
-Lynch refined improvisational and comic technique in ensembles such as Annoyance Theater, developing a reputation for sharp timing and character work.
+After completing her education, Lynch spent fifteen years working in the Chicago theater scene.
+She joined the renowned Steppenwolf Theatre Company and was one of only two women selected to join The Second City comedy troupe at the time of her audition.
+She continued to sharpen her comedic craft at the Annoyance Theater, where she played Carol Brady in a live staging of The Real Live Brady Bunch.
+These years immersed her in ensemble work, sketch comedy, and improvisation, building the versatility that would later serve her on television and film sets.

 Jane Lynch Career